minimapletinytools/smarties/README.md

 - Modeling history patterns is challenging here since the tree produces no side effects.
 In a previous implementation I could have added a **get/setZipper** methods to a type class constraint on the **perception** type.
 Currently, as sequences are represented as monads, one could add a monadic if/else that would not be possible to track :(.
 The current solution is to add something like **markOnExecution :: (Markable p) => String -> NodeSequence g p o ()** and leave the tracking to the user.

 - Built in support for [Statistic.Distribution.Normal](https://hackage.haskell.org/package/statistics-0.14.0.2/docs/Statistics-Distribution-Normal.html) for modeling risk reward.
+This includes [basic](https://en.wikipedia.org/wiki/Sum_of_normally_distributed_random_variables) [operations](https://ccrma.stanford.edu/~jos/sasp/Product_Two_Gaussian_PDFs.html) on distributions.